 We don’t rank what brand is best overall.
 The reason is because brand A and brand B often times are almost identical in their formulations, though some will vary.

 For example, a 100% solids epoxy color coat can be very similar from brand to brand.
 The data sheets many times will support this.
-One could argue then that the best brand of 100% solids epoxy coatings is the one that is on sale at the time.
+One could argue then that the best brand of 100% solids epoxy is the one that is on sale at the time.

 Most of these commercial grade coatings and coating systems are available for purchase from concrete floor coating vendors online.
 They don’t have brick and mortar stores all over the country that people can visit to select product.